 And I guess maybe the message the universe had for me, was just simply that.
 He was never meant to be anything more.

 Anyways, what the heck do I want with falling in love with a mean drunk?
-I am not blawdy daft.
-You raised no fool.
+I am not blawdy daft, and my mamma raised no fool.

-Because behind all that pretentious, designer duds, brilliant mind, is a simple drunk.
+Because behind all that pretentious and brilliant mind, is a simple drunk.
 THAT is what he has become.
 He says he doesn’t paint or draw now because it rips him apart.
 The last painting he actually completed was years ago.
 He opened it for the first time in almost 7 years and showed me it.

 Maybe it sounds as though I am romanticizing his intentions, but he knows what he has become.
 He knows how broken he is, and walking away was the only thing he could do.